Knowledgeable Attorneys Resolving Relocation and Custody Disputes in San Diego County

 - Whether the children want to move if they are mature enough for their input to be deemed appropriate

-In most cases, a modification of the visitation plan accompanies the approval of a relocation request.
-A change in the child custody plan may accompany a denial of a relocation motion if the parent intends to move without the children.
+In most cases, modifying the visitation plan accompanies the approval of a relocation request.
+A change in the child-custody plan may accompany a denial of a relocation motion if the parent intends to move without the children.

-Call our Southern CA lawyers about resolving relocation and custody disputes
+Call our North County lawyers about resolving relocation and custody disputes

-For assistance with your relocation and child custody dispute, call Silverman & Silverman, Attorneys at Law at 760.512.3251 or 415.906.4142 or contact us online to schedule your free initial phone consultation.
+For assistance with your relocation and child custody dispute, call Silverman & Silverman, Attorneys at Law at 760-512-3251 or online to schedule your free initial phone consultation.
 Sunday appointments are available.